enzo-g/clarity/readme.txt

 == Changelog ==

 Clarity receives regular updates to its block list.
 The versioning standard is `<major-version>.<minor-version>.<date-of-latest-block-list-update>`.
-For example version `1.0.220201` means you are running version `1.0` of the plugin using the block list from february 1st, 2022.
+For example, version `1.0.220201` means you are running version `1.0` of the plugin using the block list from February 1st, 2022.

 You can always find the latest block list <a target="_blank" href="https://github.com/khromov/clarity/blob/master/definitions.txt">here</a>.
 You can see the latest changes to the block list <a target="_blank" href="https://github.com/khromov/clarity/commits/master/definitions.txt">here</a>.